withtwoemms/recruitment/README.md

 # Overview

 This code provides abstractions (mostly housed [here](https://github.com/withtwoemms/recruitment/blob/main/recruitment/agency/__init__.py) at time of writing this) that support unified and robust interaction with cloud services.
 The `Broker` concept allows for the recasting of methods provided by cloud integration SDKs (e.g. [boto](http://boto.cloudhackers.com/en/latest/)) into an interface of your choosing.
-The `Communicator` SDK houses method bindings defined by the `Broker.interface` while the `Consumer`, `Publisher`, and `Agent` entities implement the bound interface with [actionpack](https://github.com/withtwoemms/actionpack)ed resilience 💥
+The `Commlink` concept houses method bindings defined by the `Broker.interface` while the `Consumer`, `Publisher`, and `Agent` entities implement the bound interface with [actionpack](https://github.com/withtwoemms/actionpack)ed resilience 💥

 ### Some Terms

-When dealing with AWS data storage services, data is either published or consumed.
+When dealing with AWS data storage services, data is either _published_ or _consumed_.
 This library presents a flexible API for doing just that.
 The primary entities are a type of `Job` as follows: